orsinium-archive/djburger/wiki/source/installation.md

 ## Dependencies

-DjBurger has no dependencies except [six](https://github.com/benjaminp/six).
-Yeah, DjBurger is Django independed and can be used in any python projects.
-For example, you can use DjBurger with [deal](https://github.com/orsinium/deal) for design by contract with side schemes usage.
-More info into [deal docs](https://github.com/orsinium/deal#validators).
+DjBurger only dependency is [six](https://github.com/benjaminp/six).
+DjBurger doen't depend on Django.

 But DjBurger doesn't support `Django<1.7` and `DjangoRESTFramework<3.5`.
-You can pass constraints from DjBurger to pip:
+You can pass constraints from DjBurger in pip:

 ```python
 pip install -c constraints.txt ...